Surieya/Surieya_EmbeddedTask/Surieya_EmbeddedTask/Simulation_DriverAlertSystem/README.md

 4. Press the push button to simulate fastening the seatbelt.
 5. Observe the LED behavior based on the given conditions.

+## How to use
+1. Download the "seatbelt" folder and use CodeBlocks with AVR complier settings.
+2. Complile the code and load the firmware code into the simulation(I've used Simule IDE).
+3. Run the simulation to test the code.

 ## Expected Output
 - **LED ON:** When the seat is occupied (ADC voltage > THRESH) and the seatbelt is not fastened.
 - **LED OFF:** When the seat is empty or the seatbelt is fastened.